towersvault/shinpokered/README.md

     - If non-crit damage would be >= crit damage, the regular modified stat values are applied instead
   - The player can now select a move even if frozen, and this fixes a PP underflow and link desync glitch
   - Accounted for underflow with switch-out messages
+  - Safari Zone engine fixes:
+    - The eating/angry message in safari battles will no longer display incorrectly when returning to neutral
+	- The eating/angry safari state counter correctly increases by 1-5 turns instead of 0-4 turns
+	- Safari battles correctly reset the catch rate when either eating/angry state returns to neutral

 - Move fixes